You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 And of course, the most obvious reason: Guest posting can dramatically grow your blog’s traffic.

-Contrary to popular belief, you don’t have to post on HUGE websites to build your credibility and get traffic back to your blog.
+Contrary to popular belief, you don’t have to post on HUGE websites to build your credibility and to build your website traffic.

-Guest posting on popular blogs in your niche will do the job, and can even provide better results!
+Guest posting on popular blogs in your niche will do the job, and can even provide better results.
+Even if they have far less page views.

 And if you’re a freelance writer, like me – this is a wonderful way to craft quality samples to show to prospective clients.